quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the version in use for the connection.
 If the two differ, the server MUST close the connection with a version negotiation error.

-In the specific case of QUIC version 1, the client determines that it is in use by observing that the Version field of the first Long Header packet it receives is set to 0x00000001.
-Subsequently, if the client receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server MUST close the connection with a
+In the specific case of QUIC version 1, the server determines that version 1 is in use by observing that the Version field of the first Long Header packet it receives is set to 0x00000001.
+Subsequently, if the server receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server MUST close the connection with a